fionnmaccumhaill/egovparse/README.md

 datasets.
 Each row in the JSON file contains the information about one dataset.
 The format of each row is:

-"dataId":   dataId   #the dataId for the access to the file "url":      url      #the link to the page on the CT Open Data website for this dataset "dataDesc": dataDesc #a description of the dataset.
+"dataId":   dataId   - the dataId for the access to the file "url":      url      - the link to the page on the CT Open Data website for this dataset "dataDesc": dataDesc  - a description of the dataset.
 This is a string which can
-                     #be very long.
+                        be very long.

 Here is an example row from the file: